-1. Lack of inclusive corporate cultures.

-- 2. Human Resource/Company policies do not promote equal opportunities for women and equity seeking groups. - 3.
-Lack of programs and support to address gender bias. - 4.
+- 1. Lack of inclusive corporate cultures. - 2.
+Human Resource policies including hiring practices do not promote equal opportunities for women and equity seeking groups. - 3.
+Lack of programs and support within organizations to address gender bias and opportunities to advance women into leadership roles. - 4.
 Women's perception of themselves and other women in leadership positions.